sbslee/fuc/docs/cli.rst

    $ fuc fq-sum -h
    usage: fuc fq-sum [-h] fastq

    This command will output a summary of the input FASTQ file (both zipped and unqzipped).

    The summary includes the total number of sequence reads, the distribution of read lengths, and the numbers of unique and duplicate sequences.

    Usage examples:
      $ fuc fq-sum in.fastq

    Positional arguments:
-     fastq       FASTQ file
+     fastq       FASTQ file.

    Optional arguments:
      -h, --help  Show this help message and exit.